ozgeylman/Test_Otomasyon_Odev/README.md

 This line changed by Cansu- commited
 Updated line for staging -add to VCS- invisible until new commit.
-Updated line for stating value after commit
+Updated line for staging value after commit